Last Updated: May 28th, 2019

-While team members are encouraged to pitch their own ideas and outlines to our Managing Editor, I also add regular new content ideas I’d like to see on the site, so if one of those suggestions appeals to someone they can pick it up and run with it instead of coming up with something on their own.
+While team members are encouraged to pitch their own ideas and outlines to our Content Manager, I also add regular new content ideas I’d like to see on the site, so if one of those suggestions appeals to someone they can pick it up and run with it instead of coming up with something on their own.
 Whatever works!

-I save between 5-7 ideas a week, probably 1-2 actually become published articles.
+I save between five to seven ideas a week, probably one or two actually become published articles.
 Time will pass and the post will become irrelevant, I’ll start writing and realize I don’t like the idea as much as I did when I originally saved it, or when I review I’ll decide this isn’t actually something I want to say (like the post idea from my conversation with Erika above.)